aigoncharov/cls-proxify/README.md

 })

 app.get('/test', (req, res) => {
-  logger.info('My message!')
+  loggerCls.info('My message!')
   // Logs `${headerRequestID}: My message!` into the console
   // Say, we send GET /test with header 'Traceparent' set to 12345
   // It's going to log '12345: My message!'
-  // If it doesn't find anything in CLS by key 'clsKeyLogger' it uses the original logger and logs 'My message!'
+  // If it doesn't find anything in CLS by key 'clsKeyLogger' it uses the original `logger` and logs 'My message!'
 })
 ```